 On Jan.
 26, 2006, Mr. Nicholson announced his candidacy for Jefferson County circuit court clerk, pledging to bring the office into the 21st century with a track record of experience, leadership and vision.
 He was elected in November 2006 and assumed his duties as circuit court clerk in January 2007.
 The circuit court clerk is a constitutional office in service to state government.
 The core business of the Office of the Circuit Court Clerk is to document trial court activities and issue Kentucky driver's licenses and identification cards.
 Mr. Nicholson manages a staff of more than 300 employees and operates from eight locations, which include five driver's license branches.

-Mr. Nicholson and his wife Debra have two children.
-Sara Michael, a graduate of the University of Louisville Brandeis School of Law, is an attorney, and Samuel is a student at the law school.
+Mr. Nicholson and his wife, Debra, have two children.
+Their daughter, Sara Michael, is an attorney, and their son Samuel is a graduate of the University of Louisville Louis D. Brandeis School of Law.